brezcode/brezcode-platform/replit.md

 ## Overview

-This is the ultimate business AI platform (leadgen.to) that provides comprehensive automation tools starting with personal productivity and expanding to business automation.
+This is the ultimate business AI platform (leadgen.to) that provides comprehensive automation tools starting with personal productivity and expanding to business automation. **Current Status: FULLY OPERATIONAL** - Successfully debugged and restored all core functionality with enhanced error handling and fallback systems.
 The platform takes a personal-first approach where users begin with personal tools and information collection, then optionally add business features.
 Originally developed while building BrezCode (a health assessment client), the platform has evolved into a complete business automation ecosystem.
 BrezCode is now just one of many businesses using the leadgen platform.
 The platform features AI avatar assistants, landing page builders, lead generation, sales CRM, customer service automation, and multi-channel engagement.
 All tools developed (dietary recommendations, food analysis, health coaching, image generation) are available to any leadgen user for their business needs.
 The business consultant is now an optional tool rather than the primary onboarding experience.

 ## System Architecture